 - The class uses a set of hardcoded 4 digit codes to map tax codes to cells on the tax return.
 There are cells (and the respective XML elements) for a total tax base per tax period per VAT rate, or a tax amount per tax period per VAT rate.

 Below are the most relevant VAT return cell codes.
-For more information on the individual VAT return sells, please refer to the comprehensive description (de-at) on the BMF site.
+For more information on the individual VAT return cells, please refer to the comprehensive description (de-at) on the BMF site.

 You should add the 16 codes to the table VAT reporting codes with the Report layout = Austrian report layout.